Meehai/video-representations-extractor/README.md

   parameters: []
 ```

-Example cfg file: See [out of the box supported representations](cfgs/testCfg_ootb.yaml)
+Example cfg file: See [out of the box supported representations](cfgs/testCfg_ootb.yaml) and the CFG defined in the [CI process](.gitlab-ci.yml) for an actual export that is done at every commit on a real video.

 Note: If the topological sort fails (because cycle dependencies), an error will be thrown.